BriteSnow/cloud-starter/doc/dev.md

 # install all kubernetes pods and start them
 npm run vdev kcreate

-# install the DB by going throw the agent service
+# install the DB by going throw the cmd-pod service
 npm run recreateDb
 ```